jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

-These talks all stand alone as (hopefully) useful and interesting presentations, but also serve a parallel internal purpose which importantly doesn't excert the same bias on the content.
+These talks all stand alone as (hopefully) useful and interesting presentations, but also serve a parallel internal purpose which importantly doesn't exert the same bias on the content.

 ## Some good examples